Children and animal safety.

 children and animal safety

-Many children love animals and enjoy having their own pets.
-Kids and pets go together like strawberries and cream.
 Parents sometimes ask or maybe wonder if they should get their child a small pocket pet.
-What are pocket pets ?
-Small pocket pets are small animals, often rodents that can fit into the pocket such as a hamster, mouse, rat or gerbil.
+What are pocket pets?
+Small pocket pets are small animals, often rodents that are able to fit into the pocket such as a hamster, mouse, rat or gerbil.

-However, there are some elements of health risks involved when children and animals are together.
-Here are some safety issues to consider before introducing any animal to a young child.
-Most importantly for the safety of your child and also for the animals safety and well being.
 The Syrian hamster makes an ideal first introductory pet for young children.
 Small pocket pets such as a hamster are usually one of the first small pets to be considered.
 They are ideal as they take less time and effort than a dog or a cat, being less expensive to keep than the larger animals.

 Young children above this age should not have unsupervised access to animals and should always be supervised by an adult.